 FT Global Affairs and Business Council - Berlin Edition

-The conference sessions on the 19 June will be livestreamed via the event website.
+The conference sessions on the 19 June will be livestreamed via the FT Live YouTube page.

 A Note from the Editor

 How can businesses engage with new governments in the US and Europe as the transatlantic alliance fractures?
-What new opportunities will be presented by a resetting of US relations with Russia and China?
+What new risks and opportunities will be presented by a resetting of US relations with Russia and China?
 Where will supply chains need to be rerouted as tariffs and trade wars make former business models uneconomic?
-How will a rethink of the global energy transition change the risk landscape for companies?

-To offer the insights and analysis that business leaders need, the Financial Times has created the FT Global Affairs & Business Council: a series of 4 invitation-only meetings of the world’s most senior businesspeople, held in 4 different cities, on 4 continents.
-I will chair and leveraging the FT’s unique convening power, these events will offer briefings from government leaders, policymakers, economists, trade and security experts on the latest and next most likely global developments.
+To offer the expertise and analysis that business leaders need, the Financial Times has created the FT Global Affairs and Business Council: a series of four invitation-only meetings of the world’s most senior businesspeople, held in four different cities, on four continents, which I will chair.
+Leveraging the FT’s unique convening power, these events will draw on the insights of government leaders, economists, trade and security experts to shed light on the turbulent new world order — and what may lie ahead.

 Alec Russell